keyvank/tsp/src/1-build.md

                     return UNK
         return curr if curr != FREE else self._assume

-    def put(self, gate, value):
+    def put(self, driver, value):
-        self.values[gate] = value
+        is_changed = self._drivers.get(driver) != value
-        self.value = self.get()
+        self._drivers[driver] = value
+        return is_changed
 ```

-We are also defining two static methods `zero()` and `one()` that return wires that are connected to the positive or negative poles of a battery.
-Also, sometimes (Specifically in circuits containing feedback-loops and recursions, it's necessary to assume a wire already has some value to converge to a solution, thus we have designed an `assume()` function to set a assumed value for a wire, in case no gates have drived value into it).
+Sometimes (Specifically in circuits containing feedback-loops and recursions, it's necessary to assume a wire already has some value to converge to a solution, thus we have designed an `assume()` function to set a assumed value for a wire, in case no gates have drived value into it).

 ## Magical switch